-HISTORY:
+INTRODUCTION:

-Paul, a prisoner had began his journey to Rome placed under the guard of Julius the centurion to see the emperor.
+Paul, a prisoner had begun his journey to Rome.
+He's placed under the guard of Julius the centurion to see the emperor.
 There were 276 passengers on the ship when a violent storm had overcome them.
 Paul had received a word from an angel of God that all would be safe if they stayed with the ship.
-He encouraged them to eat after not eating for 14 days.
+He also encouraged them to eat after not eating for 14 days.
 They gave thanks and ate meat for their health.
-They began to throw cargo overboard to lighten the ship.
+To lighten the ship, they began to throw cargo overboard.
 The ship later hit a sandbank and got stuck.
-The soldiers themselves were held accountable if any of their prisoners escaped, for they would be killed themselves.
-Now the ship began to break up and those that could swim were to swim to land and the rest were to hang on to boards and broken pieces.
+The soldiers themselves were held accountable and if any of their prisoners escaped, would be killed.
+Now, the ship began to break up and those that could swim were to swim to land, and the rest were to hang on to boards and broken pieces.
 All escaped safely to land.